-The primary purpose of an IVR is to ensure that customers are attended even if the human agents are not available due to time constraints.
-Smart IVR systems lets you play a pre-recorded message on off-days to allow self-service for the customers.
+The primary purpose of an IVR is to ensure that customers are attended to even if the human agents are not available due to time constraints.
+Smart IVR systems let you play a pre-recorded message on off-days to allow self-service for the customers.

 Handle High Call Volume

-A smart IVR software facilitates designing effective IVR workflows to streamline the calls to enable seamless customer support and reduce customer waiting time to great extent keeping in mind the call center resource availability.
+A smart IVR system facilitates designing effective IVR workflows to streamline the calls to enable seamless customer support and reduce customer waiting time to a great extent keeping in mind the call center resource availability.

 Handle Multilevel IVR

-An intelligent IVR software is one that allows multi-level flow in the IVR.
-Using multiple pre-recorded messages companies can ensure the customer is routed to the right agent for specific product or process related queries without any need for human assistance.
+An intelligent IVR system is one that allows multi-level flow in the IVR.
+Using multiple pre-recorded messages companies can ensure the customer is routed to the right agent for a specific product or process-related queries without any need for human assistance.